 Overview of Buckle Street Studios hotel interior

 You can check out this article by Dezeen which gives a great introduction to Locke hotel's latest London addition.
-There's also a project case study put together by the architects and interior designers of Buckle Street Studios, Grzywinski+Pons, if you're keen to find out more info on the interior design concept and process... or just to have a look at lots of beautiful photos of the hotel, I wouldn't blame you.
+There's also a project case study put together by the architects and interior designers of Buckle Street Studios, Grzywinski+Pons, if you're keen to find out more information on the interior design concept and process...
+Or just to have a look at lots of beautiful photos of the hotel interior, I wouldn't blame you.

 Okay intro aside, let's start discussing the hotel's interior design.